FlorianFrank/SPECK_Cipher_Verilog/README.md

 The simulation above shows the execution of three rounds of the SPECK cipher.
 The start_states wire shows the timing when each of the round functions is started.
 Index 0 is assigned to round 1, 1 to round 2 and so on.
 After executing the three rounds.
-The finish signal is set to high the new ciphertext assigned.
+The finish signal is set to high and the new ciphertext is assigned.